ParaCook: On Time-Efficient Planning for Multi-Agent Systems: Experiments

 \paragraph{ParaCook is challenging enough to differentiate SOTA LLMs, which vary on SR.} In terms of \textit{Success Rate (SR)}, GPT-5 achieves the highest success rate across all difficulty levels, with an average SR of 65.0\%.
 It maintains strong performance on Easy (80.8\%) and Medium (69.2\%) tasks, and remains competitive even on Hard tasks (45.0\%).
 In contrast, Gemini-2.5-Pro (47.4\% on average) and DeepSeek-V3.2-Exp (45.3\%) form the second tier, showing moderate performance but a noticeable drop in the Hard setting (27.1\% and 21.7\%, respectively).
 Claude-Opus-4.1 (13.1\%) and Qwen3 (2.2\%) perform poorly, failing almost completely on Medium and Hard tasks.

-\paragraph{ParaCook serves as a suitable, still challenging testbed for time efficiency for planning capabilities of SOTA LLMs.} In terms of pOCT, GPT-5 again demonstrates the best performance, with the lowest average planning overhead (295.0), consistently faster than other models at all difficulty levels.
+\paragraph{ParaCook serves as a suitable, still challenging testbed for time efficiency for planning capabilities of SOTA LLMs.} In terms of pOCT, GPT-5 demonstrates the best performance, with the lowest average planning overhead (295.0), consistently faster than other models at all difficulty levels.
 Gemini-2.5-Pro (356.4) and DeepSeek-V3.2-Exp (388.7) occupy the middle range, showing reasonable efficiency but still substantially slower than GPT-5.
-Claude-Opus-4.1 (356.7) and Qwen3 (289.4) exhibit unstable efficiency: despite occasionally achieving low overhead on Easy tasks, they either fail to complete tasks at higher difficulty levels or produce unreliable results, limiting their practical applicability.
+Examining efficiency on successful runs (nOCT), GPT-5 achieves the best average of 27.29, with DeepSeek-V3.2-Exp close behind at 27.59, while Gemini-2.5-Pro lags at 29.83.
+This indicates that even among successful plans, GPT-5 consistently produces more time-efficient schedules.
+Claude-Opus-4.1 and Qwen3 exhibit unstable performance: despite occasionally achieving low overhead on Easy tasks, they either fail to complete tasks at higher difficulty levels or produce unreliable results, limiting their practical applicability.

-In detail, Table \ref{tab:main_results} illustrates that time efficiency is related to nOCT, MD and AU.
-Specifically, GPT-5’s superior efficiency is reflected in strong auxiliary metrics, maintaining minimal nOCT and pMD across all tasks, and high agent utilization (AU) above 86\%.
+In detail, Table \ref{tab:main_results} illustrates that time efficiency is also reflected in MD and AU.
+Specifically, GPT-5 maintains minimal pMD across all tasks and high agent utilization (AU) above 86\%.
 Gemini-2.5-Pro and DeepSeek-V3.2-Exp are less efficient, with pMD values rising to 178.60 and 195.28 on Medium tasks, respectively.
 Claude-Opus-4.1 performs the worst, with pMD exceeding 230 and significantly lower utilization, confirming that inefficient scheduling and the failure to parallelize actions directly lead to longer completion times.

 \paragraph{SOTA LLM planners demonstrably lag behind human performance in success rate, time efficiency, and spatial optimization.} We provide human performance to answer the question: \textit{How do LLM planners compare to human performance?}